 In 1990, Alessandra and Alberto, the third generation of Balocco leaders, entered the company, while in 1994 Francesco Antonio Balocco, the founder, passed away at the age of 91.

 This generational handover undoubtedly helped make Balocco's business model one of the most successful as in Italy.
 Its strength lies in its strong family-oriented vision and its ability to innovate and compete in an increasingly globalised market.
 At Balocco the handover was seamless, with father and children working side by side every day for the success of the company.

 In 2003 the production area was expanded to 44,000 m2.
 With the launch of its frollini breakfast biscuits, Balocco started to deseasonalise the product range.
 The advertising format changed too: in 2006, a new character was created to tell the tales of Balocco.
 'Il Signor Balocco' takes viewers to a bygone factory with a magical atmosphere, showing the caring touch and dedication the Balocco family had and will always have for what they do.
 'Il Signor Balocco' turned out to be a very shrewd move: sales volume, turnover and market share continued to increase.
 On 2 June 2010, the President of Italy Giorgio Napolitano appointed Aldo Balocco 'Cavaliere del Lavoro' (Knight of Labour), in recognition of the fact that his company is a source of pride and a point of reference for the local economy.
-In addition to the TV advert campaigns, since 2010 Balocco has also been involved in sport sponsorship: its name was blazoned on the shirts of Juventus FC for the 2010/11 and 2011/12 TIM Serie A Championships, and it has sponsored the Giro d'Italia Pink Jersey since 2013.
+In addition to the TV advert campaigns, since 2010 Balocco has been sponsor of Juventus FC.
+Other Balocco sponsorship deals include Giro d’Italia Cycling Race (2013-2015).